Computational Chemist & AI Engineer

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your MSc or PhD in Computational Chemistry, Cheminformatics, Quantum Mechanics, or AI.
-Emphasise relevant projects and experiences that demonstrate your impact in scientific or technical roles, particularly in life sciences or drug discovery.
+Tailor Your CV: Make sure your CV highlights your MSc or PhD in Computational Chemistry, Cheminformatics, or AI.
+Emphasise any relevant projects or experiences that demonstrate your impact in scientific or technical roles, particularly in life sciences or drug discovery.

 Craft a Compelling Cover Letter: In your cover letter, express your passion for AI and computational chemistry.
 Discuss how your skills in programming, especially Python, and your experience with AI algorithms can contribute to the company's goals in drug discovery.